BiocPy/MultiAssayExperiment/docs/tutorial.md

 ## Import `MuData` and `AnnData` as `MultiAssayExperiment`

-If you have a dataset stored as `MuData`, these can be easily converted to an MAE using the `from_mudata` method.
+If you have datasets stored as `MuData`, these can be easily converted to an MAE using the `from_mudata` method.

-Lets first construct AnnData objects and then an MAE
+Lets first construct `AnnData`` objects and then an MAE

 ```python
 import multiassayexperiment as mae